Brought to You By The City of Easton & GEDP

 • No instigating or becoming involved in any type of altercation with any other skater or spectator and shall not engage in abusive, abrasive, or disorderly conduct

 Anyone observed breaking the rules will be asked to leave the Easton Winter Village Skating Rink and will not be entitled to a refund.
-The Easton Winter Village is not responsible for lost or stolen items.
+The Easton Winter Village, Greater Easton Development Partnership (GEDP) and the City of Easton are not responsible for lost or stolen items.

 Parking Info:

-• Both downtown parking garages are 50 cents an hour after 5 pm.
+• Both downtown parking garages are 50 cents an hour after 5 p.m. during weekdays

-Five fun facts about the”ice” skating rink at the Winter Village in Historic Easton
+Fun facts about the “ice” skating rink at the Winter Village in Historic Easton

 1. The rink surface is synthetic and mimics skating on real ice.
 It’s made by a company in Minnesota called KwikRink Synthetic Ice.
 Synthetic rinks are often used at special season events like the Winter Village, and in the home rinks of professional figure skaters and hockey players.